jareddix/google-homepage/README.md

 # Google Homepage Excercise (The Odin Project)

 This project is part of the curriculum from a course called "The Odin Project".
-Here is a brief overview and origin story of the site, "The Odin Project provides a free open source coding curriculum that can be taken entirely online.
-Since it’s inception, it has helped many students get hired as developers and has assisted countless others learn enough programming to work on their own personal projects.
-Founded in 2013 by Erik Trautman, The Odin Project is now sponsored by Thinkful, a new type of technology school that provides 1-on-1 learning through its network of industry experts, hiring partners, and online platform to deliver a structured and flexible education.
-The Odin Project is maintained and continually improved by a team of volunteers, many of whom learned to code with us."

-Visit them at- https://www.theodinproject.com to check it out.
+The goal of the excercise is to make a visual copy of the Google homepage using basic skills learned in the introductory HTML/CSS course from The Odin Project.
+For more information on The Odin Project, visit the website, here- https://www.theodinproject.com

 ## Getting Started